kadmonj/wamtn2018/logistics.md

 # Poster presentations
 Poster session will be heald during the evening of Wednesday, June 28.
-Poster boards  can accommodate A0 size (841 x 1189 mm).
+Poster boards  can accommodate A0 size (841 x 1189 mm) in portrait mode.

 # Getting to and around Göttingen